What Smells Do Cats Hate The Most. 10 Surprising Scents

 While it’s a given that cats have a strong sense of smell, it’s the scents they hate can be surprising.
 So what smells do cats hate the most?
 Topping our list is citrus, followed by mint, household cleaners, spicy peppers, and more.
 These odors must be avoided since most contain toxic chemicals that will compromise a feline’s health.

-Below, I discussed these scents and why cats hate it of all the odors they can sniff.
+Let’s discuss these scents and why cats dislike it of all the odors they can sniff.
+As a responsible pet parent, we need to know which ones cats dislike and which ones are actually toxic.

 1. Citrus

-Cats notoriously hate the scent of citrus fruits.
+Cats notoriously hate the scent of citrus fruits (oranges, lemons, limes, etc).
 It sends their olfactory nerves reeling due to the overwhelming odor.
 Since they have a stronger sense of smell than humans, cats sense any odor about 14 times than that of humans.
 Just imagine sniffing the scent of pure citrus oil, and you’ll surely cough and tear up.
 Please read here why does my cats breath smell so bad.

 While cats react negatively to citrus fruits, they hate oranges in particular.
 This reaction is for a good reason, too.
 Citrus plants are toxic to cats, which their sense of smell pretty knows.